Smog towers ‘quick fix’, no scientific evidence they tackle pollution long-term: experts | Headlines

 Its 40 huge fans will suck air from the top of a special type of canopy structure and release clean air filtered through novel geometry filters, it said.

 Since it's a new technology, it is being implemented on an experimental basis.
-Tata Projects Limited (TPL) built the smog tower with technical support from IIT-Bombay and IIT-Delhi, which will analyse its data.
+Tata Projects Limited (TPL) built the smog tower with technical support from IIT-Bombay and IIT-Delhi, which will analyze its data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)